 Light Requirements: Light shade.

-Comments: We are currently adding data for this species for central and northern Florida.
+Comments: We have been adding data for this species for central and northern Florida and welcome any feedback or review.
 If you would like to contribute information or images, please contact George Gann via the IRC staff page.

 Copyright by: Jay Horn via iNaturalist.